-Author, year (Study name) Quality • Intervention focus Total contact (hrs) Total duration Setting Control group description Ter Bogt, 2009 116 IG1 1 1 1 1 HD + PA General Usual care: Participants (Groningen visit with their general practitioner (GP) to discuss results of the Total contact hrs: 7.25 were offered one GP Overweight and baseline assessment and start treatment according to the GP's Total duration: 36 consultation to discuss Lifestyle months , the results of their (GOAL)) physical activity and healthy diet counseling consisting of individual baseline measurements Good sessions focused on self-awareness, lifestyle education, individual and thereafter received motivation, and goal-setting.
-During the four individual sessions, the usual care by a GP NP was guided by a standardized computer program that contained according to national instructions on lifestyle counseling defined by international GP guidelines. guidelines and allowed data entry of the measurements.
+(Study name) Quality Intervention description Intervention focus Total contact (hrs) Total duration Setting Control group description Ter Bogt, 2009 116 (Groningen Overweight and Lifestyle (GOAL)) Good Participants completed a lifestyle questionnaire and had at least one visit with their general practitioner (GP) to discuss results of the baseline assessment and start treatment according to the GP's guidelines.
+Participants then received nurse-practitioner (NP)-led physical activity and healthy diet counseling consisting of individual sessions focused on self-awareness, lifestyle education, individual motivation, and goal-setting.
+During the four individual sessions, the NP was guided by a standardized computer program that contained instructions on lifestyle counseling defined by international guidelines and allowed data entry of the measurements.
 The aim of the intervention was to achieve persistent lifestyle changes and prevent weight gain.
 Participants developed a tailored treatment plan based on goals.
 Ongoing evaluation of goals by nurse practitioners during sessions; modification of goals, as needed, as well as possible referral to dietician.
 Diet was assessed via food diaries and physical activity was measured using pedometers.
 Following the in-person sessions, the NP called participants to give them feedback on their lifestyle by critiquing their food diary, physical activity (pedometer), baseline questionnaires, and discussed finishing their treatment plan.
-During the second and third year, participants had one individual session with the NP and received two feedback phone calls per year.
-Tiessen, 2012 117 IG1 1 6 HD + PA Minimal intervention: 1 (SPRING (Self- motivational interviewing and 6-12 follow-up visits with the number , 20-minute individual monitoring and of follow-up visits determined by the presence of risk factors.
-Total duration: 12 session with nurse Prevention of months using motivational RIsk Factors by BP device).
-The first session was based on SCORE risk assessment, interviewing.
-The first Nurse present risk factors and corresponding treatment goals.
-The number, session was based on practitioners in length, and interval of follow-up visits was tailored to participants SCORE risk the region of risk factors and the order in which risk factors were addressed assessment, present Groningen)) depended on the participant's preference and stage of change. risk factors and Fair Quitting smoking was the first treatment goal if applicable.
-Adapted corresponding motivational interviewing was used to help participants recognize treatment goals. and change unhealthy behavior.
-Overweight participants received a Standard information food diary, home weight scale, step diary, and pedometer, and were leaflets were given to followed up three times at monthly intervals followed by 3-monthly participants based on intervals.
-Participants with low physical activity received a step diary overweight, smoking, and pedometer and were followed up three times at monthly intervals and physical activity
+During the second and third year, participants had one individual session with the NP and received two feedback phone calls per year. practitioner, nurse practitioner Primary care, home Usual care: Participants were offered one GP consultation to discuss the results of their baseline measurements and thereafter received usual care by a GP according to national GP guidelines.
+Tiessen, 2012 117 (SPRING (Self- monitoring and Prevention of RIsk Factors by Nurse practitioners in the region of Groningen)) Fair IG1 1 20-minute individual session with practice nurse using motivational interviewing and 6-12 follow-up visits with the number of follow-up visits determined by the presence of risk factors.
+Follow-up visits based on self-monitoring results (pedometer, scale, BP device).
+The first session was based on SCORE risk assessment, present risk factors and corresponding treatment goals.
+The number, length, and interval of follow-up visits was tailored to participants risk factors and the order in which risk factors were addressed depended on the participant's preference and stage of change.
+Quitting smoking was the first treatment goal if applicable.
+Adapted motivational interviewing was used to help participants recognize and change unhealthy behavior.
+Overweight participants received a food diary, home weight scale, step diary, and pedometer, and were followed up three times at monthly intervals followed by 3-monthly intervals.
+Participants with low physical activity received a step diary and pedometer and were followed up three times at monthly intervals Total duration: 12 months Primary care Minimal intervention: 1 20-minute individual session with nurse using motivational interviewing.
+The first session was based on SCORE risk assessment, present risk factors and corresponding treatment goals.
+Standard information leaflets were given to participants based on overweight, smoking, and physical activity